Khrameeva-Lab/contact-hunter/README.md

 #### Distance
 In accordance with the initial paper https://doi.org/10.1038/nature19847 an appropriate distance constraining the field of contacts search is ±5 Mb for human data.

+#### FDR
+The algorithm implementation includes significant contacts selection by fdr.
+The default fdr value is 0.01.
+There is a column _p-val_ in output table.
+These are p-values of contacts that survived the correction.
+Importantly, if user plans to select contacts by p-value (e.g. to consider only contacts with the lowest p-value), then this selection should be done separately for each chromosome: a single threshold should not be set.
+This recommendation is due to the fact that each chromosome is considered separately in the algorithm and the critical values are calculated individually.

 <!-- CONTRIBUTING -->
 ## Contributing

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
+If you have a suggestion that would make the tool better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
-Don't forget to give the project a star!
-Thanks again!

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)